henrybkr/renumit/README.md

 * Folder clean up functionality for after the sorting process
 * Remove certain covers and titles from mkv files
 * Highlights 'problem' files (non mkv/mp4 files) before confirming whether to sort them.
-* Support for retaining audio (for now only sorts into a 'Soundtrack' directory.
+* Support for retaining soundtracks.
+Either moves to 'Soundtracks' directory, or a 'Soundtracks/Dynamic Name (2020)' dependent input folder structure.

 ## Changelog
 <a href="changelog.md">Click here for changelog</a>